 If you make them retroactive, we'll place customers in tiers based on their last 12 months of purchases or points earned; any customer placed in a tier this way will remain in that tier for at least 12 months.

-You can see a customer's current tier and how long they'll be in it for by viewing them in your LoyaltyLion members area.
+You can see a customer's current tier and how long they'll be in it by viewing them in your LoyaltyLion members' area.

 Moving down a tier

-Once a customer has been in a tier for 12 months, we'll re-evaluate their total spend for the preceding 12 months and either keep them in the same tier or move them down.
+Once a customer has been in a tier for 12 months, we'll re-evaluate their total spend for the preceding 12 months and either keep them in the same tier for the next 12 months or move them down.

 Moving customers to another tier manually

 On each customer's page in the merchant account, you will find a button that will allow you to select a new tier for them.
 You can make the tier membership expire in a given number of months, or tick a box to move a customer into a tier without an expiry date